What is the Appalachian Experience?

 1. What will I be doing there?

 Work depends on each site.
 Typically, the work entails house building, painting, mulching, or concrete laying.
 After work, there will be free-time to build community with each other.
 In addition, there is one cultural day to learn about the community you are visiting.

 2. How much does the trip cost?

 When submitting the application, there is a $100 deposit fee.
 The participant then must raise an additional $350 through fundraising and letter-writing.

 3. What do I pack?

 Each set of site leaders will be sending out a packing list to each participant.
 Typically, it is one suitcase/duffel bag and a small carry-on bag.
 Some items include: Jeans, boots, work-shirts, hats, gloves, and clothes to wear after each day.

 4. Do I need to be religious?

-Although we accept all people of all paths of life, we do ask each participant to be open to the experience and to others.
+We acknowledge that students are coming in from various paths of life and simply ask each participant to be open to the experience and to others.
 The program is run out of Campus Ministry, so leaders have been prepared by the Campus Ministry staff to provide participants with a series of 3 reflections throughout the week.

 5. If my son or daughter gets hurt, will they be treated properly?